Public Health (H)

 H 596, HEALTHCARE EPIDEMIOLOGY, 3 Credits

-Focus on current research, controversial issues, and methodological problems in the epidemiology of healthcare.
-Topics include institutional infection control, medical errors, screening and diagnostic testing, cost-effectiveness, and others related to the delivery and assessment of healthcare, with a focus on the US healthcare system specifically.
+Explores healthcare from an epidemiologic perspective, including current research, controversial issues, and methodological problems.
+Covers a variety of healthcare-related topics such as evidence-based medicine, institutional infection control, medical errors, screening and diagnostic testing, cost-effectiveness, randomized controlled trials and the FDA approval process, and others related to the delivery and assessment of healthcare.
+Focuses on the US healthcare system specifically, including how biases and inequities currently inherent in that system affect outcomes and care received.

 Recommended: H 524